 Get Started as a Maintainer shows you how to login, complete information in your profile, and access information about the pages you manage.
 It also shows the main options to allow you to manage nodes.
-Almost all addition of information or correction of errors will require the create or editing of a node.
+Almost all addition of information or correction of errors will require the creation or editing of a node.

 GENUKI virtual library

 As a maintainer you will mainly be editing the GENUKI virtual library nodes:

 - the place nodes for a county and all the parishes (and towns or other areas in the county).
 It will be rare to need to create a new place node as the structure does not now significantly change.
 Usually you will be adding or editing information on a topic within the node.

 - a plain/topic node providing the links to all the parishes and areas within the county.
 Again this is likely to need few changes but it is broadly free form and you may chose to add information about parish structures.

 - the plain/topic nodes associated with the county overall and each of the parishes.
 You will be striking a balance between information that can be well contained within a topic section in the place node and substantial information that is better placed in a linked plain/topic page.
 You may therefore be creating new linked plain/topic nodes as well as editing existing nodes.

 The main creation and editing of the main nodes are explained here

 Most text entry uses a webpages WYSIWYG editor (ckEditor).

 There are other fields on pages to be completed or amended most importantly those defining the geographical linkages (county, parent place etc) and a web link (url).
 There are hints on the edit screens and most are straightforward.